 Threats or Limiting Factors

-Studies have shown that Pottery milkvetch occurs in early successional habitats that are maintained by grazing or fire.
-Threats would include any process or action that hinders or prevents grazing or fire; however, the scope, severity, or timing of such threats have not been made.
+Studies have shown that Pottery Milkvetch occurs in early successional habitats that are maintained by grazing or fire.
+Threats would include any process or action that hinders or prevents grazing or fire; however, the scope, severity, or timing of such threats have not been documented (MTNHP Threat Assessment 2021).

 - Literature Cited AboveLegend: View Online Publication